frankharkins/carbon-footprint/README.md

 # Carbon footprint calculator

-This is a small project to help me learn svelte, and maybe even make something useful.
-There are lots of carbon footprint calculators out there, but the idea here is to show users how their actions change their footprint in real time (instead of after submitting a form, or re-taking the quiz).
-This way, hopefully the user can get a feel for which changes have the biggest impact.
+This is a simple project to help me learn web development with [Svelte](https://svelte.dev/).

+## Motivation

+Lots of people are willing to make lifestyle changes to reduce their carbon footprint, but can't easily _quantify_ the impact these changes.
+I believe this leads to well-meaning people worrying about largely inconsequential changes (e.g. turning lights off obsessively), and/or attempting a large number of lifestyle changes, which is stressful difficult to maintain.

+Secondly, the most important lesson from a carbon footprint calculator is what you can _change_ to make a difference.
+Most calculators I've tried do not allow you to see how different changes affect your footprint; you usually need to re-take the full test.

+We should be encouraging people to make the changes with the highest impact-to-effort ratio.
+A single change is much easier to manage, and in many cases can have a dramatic impact.

+## Contributing

-## Running locally
+### Running locally

 To run locally, first clone the repo, then: